wpXtreme/wpdk/index.md

 the scope of this document.

-@section section_4_1 The basic execution flow of a wpXtreme plugin
+@section page_how_to_plugin_3 The basic execution flow of a WPDK plugin

-Now that you have properly obtained and configured your basic wpXtreme plugin framework, it's time to write your code in order to put the right things in the right place.
+Now that you have properly obtained and configured your basic WPDK plugin framework, it's time to write your code in order to put the right things in the right place.

-Let's always assume that you are created a new wpXtreme plugin for WordPress, named `Test Plugin`, through the Product Generator of wpXtreme Developer Center.
+Let's always assume that you are created a new WPDK plugin for WordPress, named `Test Plugin`, through the Product Generator of WPDK Developer Center.
 In the root directory of your plugin, you have a file named `wpx-testplugin.php`.
-Inside this file, you have the declaration of a class named `WPXTestPlugin`, that extends `WPDKWordPressPlugin` class.
+Inside this file, you have the declaration of a class named `WPDKTestPlugin`, that extends `WPDKWordPressPlugin` class.
 In this way:

-    if ( !class_exists( 'WPXTestPlugin' ) ) {
+    if ( !class_exists( 'WPDKTestPlugin' ) ) {
-      class WPXTestPlugin extends WPDKWordPressPlugin {
+      class WPDKTestPlugin extends WPDKWordPressPlugin {
       ....
       }
     }

-## Plugin activation
+@section page_how_to_plugin_4 Plugin activation

-The method `activation` of your `WPXTestPlugin` class is invoked every time your plugin is activated.
+The method `activation` of your `WPDKTestPlugin` class is invoked every time your plugin is activated.
 Activation is not loading: the activation of a WordPress plugin happens just once, normally through `plugin` page of WordPress admin area, when a user choose to activate a plugin.
 From that moment on, the plugin becomes *active*, and this method is not invoked anymore.

-The basic code of this method prepared for you through the Product Generator of wpXtreme Developer Center is this:
+The basic code of this method prepared for you through the Product Generator of WPDK Developer Center is this:

-    /// Hook when the plugin is activate - only first time function activation() {
+    /* Hook when the plugin is activate - only first time. */ function activation() {

     }

 Here you can insert the code your plugin eventually needs to execute in plugin activation phase.

-## Plugin deactivation
+@section page_how_to_plugin_5 Plugin deactivation

-The method `deactivation` of your `WPXTestPlugin` class is invoked every time your plugin is deactivated.
+The method `deactivation` of your `WPDKTestPlugin` class is invoked every time your plugin is deactivated.
 The deactivation of a WordPress plugin happens just once, normally through `plugin` page of WordPress admin area, when a user choose to deactivate a plugin.
 From that moment on, the plugin becomes *inactive*, and this method is not invoked anymore.

-The basic code of this method prepared for you through the Product Generator of wpXtreme Developer Center is this:
+The basic code of this method prepared for you through the Product Generator of WPDK Developer Center is this:

-    /// Hook when the plugin is deactivated function deactivation() {
+    /* Hook when the plugin is deactivated. */ function deactivation() {
         // To override.
     }

 You can insert here the code your plugin eventually needs to execute in plugin deactivation phase.

-## Plugin loaded
+@section page_how_to_plugin_6 Plugin loaded

-The method `loaded` of your `WPXTestPlugin` class is invoked every time your plugin is loaded.
+The method `loaded` of your `WPDKTestPlugin` class is invoked every time your plugin is loaded.
 Loading is not
 activation: every single time this plugin is loaded from WordPress environment, this method will be invoked.

 The basic code of this method is not directly included in your main class.
 Nevertheless, it is in